ajrobbins04/python_dataStructures/md/sets.md

 &nbsp;
 ## Hashing
-Hashing is a process that has a lot of different applications in technology today, including the fields of cybersecurity and database management.
+Hashing is a powerful process that has a lot of different applications in technology today, including the fields of cybersecurity and database management.
 While its actual implementation details may differ based on the application, hashing always provides a means by which information can be broken down into smaller bits of information that's completely unique and easily retrievable.

-In Python, hashing is used to convert and map set elements into a **hash table.**
+Hashing occurs when elements are either stored in, or retrieved from, a **hash table.**

 ### Hash Tables
+A hash table is a kind of data structure that stores each element from a set as a unique key-value pair.
+The element's index in the table is computed using the hashing process.

+During this process, the element's key is inputted into a **hash function** that computes **hash code**.
+The hash code is always an integer, even if the key is not, so it can be used to compute the element's index value within the table.

+Hashing makes it possible to instantaneouly locate an element's index, making it possible to add, remove, and locate elements in O(1) time.

-A hash table stores each element from a set in the form of a unique key-value pair.
-In Python, every pair is created by passing the value of an element into a built-in **hash function.** Every value, no matter its initial data type, will be converted into an integer that becomes the value's key.
+Every value, no matter its initial data type, will be computed into an integer that becomes the key.

 ![Chart displaying the steps of the hashing process](../images/hashing_process.jpg)

-**Non-hashable elements include:**
+The power of hash tables is that the element's index in the hash table key is used to determine th **Non-hashable elements include:**